-(d) Analysis of maintenance head count by MDU - for each year of CP5.
-This regulatory financial statement will not be covered by the audit opinion but will be reviewed by the auditors.

-9. Analysis of renewals expenditure:

-- (a) Summary statement for current and prior year and a cumulative total; and - (b) Detailed statement for current year and a cumulative total.

-10. Other information:

-- (a) Schedule 4 and 8 income and costs for current and prior year and a cumulative total; - (b) Opex memorandum account for current and prior year and a cumulative total; - (c) Compliance with licence limits for current year and a cumulative total (where relevant); and - (d) Income and costs from alliances for current year and a cumulative total. - 11.
+- (d) Analysis of maintenance head count by MDU for each year of CP5.
+This regulatory financial statement will not be covered by the audit opinion but will be reviewed by the auditors. - 9.
+Analysis of renewals expenditure: - (a) Summary statement for current and prior year and a cumulative total; and - (b) Detailed statement for current year and a cumulative total. - 10.
+Other information: - (a) Schedule 4 and 8 income and costs for current and prior year and a cumulative total; - (b) Opex memorandum account for current and prior year and a cumulative total; - (c) Compliance with licence limits for current year and a cumulative total (where relevant); and - (d) Income and costs from alliances for current year and a cumulative total. - (e) Workforce information - (f) Staff costs information - (g) Reporter information - 11.
 Analysis of Network Rail charges to Network Rail (High Speed) Ltd for work on HS1 for current year and a cumulative total.
 This regulatory financial statement will not be covered by the audit opinion but will be reviewed by the auditors. - 12.
 Analysis of Network Rail's performance on the volume incentive for current year and a cumulative total.
 This regulatory financial statement will be reviewed by the independent reporters. - 13.
 Analysis of Network Rail's maintenance volumes, unit costs and expenditure for current year and a cumulative total.
-This regulatory financial statement will be reviewed by the independent reporters. - 14.
-Analysis of Network Rail's renewals volumes, unit costs and expenditure for current year and a cumulative total.
+This regulatory financial statement will be reviewed by the independent reporters.

+14. Analysis of Network Rail's renewals volumes, unit costs and expenditure - for current year using a unit cost calculated on the basis of the anticipated final costs (and volumes) of each project.
 This regulatory financial statement will be reviewed by the independent reporters.